boomcamp/PHP-MVC-session-management-practice/README.md

 * Using a hash algorithm add a functionality for `do_login()`,  username and password should match in `users` table.

-* Add a custom message "Username and Password" did not match.
+* Add a custom message "Username and Password did not match".

 * Add table design for `mentor_view.php`, it should also have a delete functionality.